 In May 2013, we said:

-The CNHC recently applied to the Professional Standards Authority (PSA) to join their statutory Accredited Voluntary Register (AVR).
+The CNHC to the Professional Standards Authority (PSA) to join their statutory Accredited Voluntary Register (AVR).
 With these revelations of the widespread and reckless claims being made by CNHC registrants, we suggest the PSA drop their application and have nothing further to do with them until the CNHC are able to fully demonstrate their ability to control their registrants and protect the public.

 We had already begun testing the CNHC to see how they measured up to their own standards by submitting a sample batch of 100 complaints highlighting claims that our supporters were concerned about.
 We would like to thank all of those who helped us gather the details.